wigy/chronicles_of_angular/README.md

 * Data handling system to generate pre-loaded file to contain all data (use CoG build).
 * Template handling system to compile all templates into pre-loaded cache content (use CoG build).
 * Find out is it possible to make consistent handling for classes, i.e. factory generated object is an instance of class injected directly to function.
+(See factory_spec.js)